Dean Herridge: Career

 Herridge began rallying in 1994.
 He contested his first World Rally Championship event the following year on Rally Australia in a Hyundai Lantra, retiring from the rally.
-In 1996 he contested three rounds of the Asia-Pacific Rally Championship for Kia, finishing 15th overall on Rally Indonesia, a WRC round.
+In 1996, he contested three rounds of the Asia-Pacific Rally Championship for Kia, finishing 15th overall on Rally Indonesia, a WRC round.
 He then drove for Hyundai in 1997 and 1998, winning the Australian 2 litre championship in both years.

 Driving a Subaru, Herridge won the Privateer Cup in the Australian Rally Championship in 2000 and 2001.
 This earned him a factory driver with Subaru Rally Team Australia in 2002.
 He remained with the team until the end of 2005.
 He won the Group N category on Rally New Zealand in 2004, and was Australian championship runner-up in 2005.

-As a privateer he finished third overall in the 2006 and 2007 Australian championships, winning the Privateer title in both years.
-On 2006 Rally Australia he finished eighth overall and third in the PWRC category.
-In 2008 he contested the Chinese Rally Championship for Subaru China, also claiming the FIA Pacific Cup title.
-In 2011 he won the Australian Targa Championship in a Subaru.
+As a privateer, Herridge finished third overall in the 2006 and 2007 Australian championships, winning the Privateer title in both years.
+On 2006 Rally Australia, he finished eighth overall and third in the PWRC category.
+In 2008, he contested the Chinese Rally Championship for Subaru China, also claiming the FIA Pacific Cup title.
+In 2011, he won the Australian Targa Championship in a Subaru.